asktami/noteful-app/README.md

 - A folder is a _parent_ record to _child_ note records

-## How to Install on Your Computer
+## Setup

 1. See [https://github.com/asktami/noteful-api](https://github.com/asktami/noteful-api) for instructions on installing the backend API

 2. Clone this repo

 3. In Terminal, change to the directory on your computer that contains this repo

-4. Run `npm install`
+4. Install dependencies: `npm install`
+5. Environment:

+   - Prepare the environment file: `cp example.env .env`
+   - Replace values in `.env` with your custom values
+   - Replace the value for `REACT_APP_API_KEY` with the same API token value you use in your backend API

-5. Run `npm start` - this starts the app in a web browser
+6. Start the app in a web browser: `npm start`

-### Noteful JSON server
+### To Use A Noteful JSON server

-To get your local copy of the Noteful JSON API, clone this project into your local projects folder:
+1. To get your local copy of the Noteful JSON API, clone this project into your local projects folder:

 ```
       git clone https://github.com/tomatau/noteful-json-server